Hong Kong Eastern: History

 In 2015, the team won Hong Kong A2 Division Championship and promoted to 2016 Hong Kong A1 Division Championship.
 The team became fully professional in 2016.
 In the same year, the club would adopt the name Hong Kong Eastern and join the ASEAN Basketball League (ABL).

 They won the 2016–17 ABL season, and finished as semifinalists for the next two seasons.
 They also became Hong Kong A1 Division champions in 2018.
 The ABL's 2019–20 season was cancelled due to the COVID-19 pandemic.
 It is scheduled to resume in 2023 with Eastern as among its participating teams.
 Eastern also plans to join the Chinese Basketball Association in the future.

 Hong Kong Eastern won its second A1 Division championship in 2024.

-In 2024, Eastern joined the Philippine Basketball Association as a guest team for the 2024–25 Commissioner's Cup.
+Also in 2024, Eastern joined the Philippine Basketball Association as a guest team for the 2024–25 Commissioner's Cup.
 They also simultaneously played games at the Hong Kong A1 Division Championship and the East Asia Super League.
+In June 2026, they joined The Asian Tournament.